jimlawton/rust-playground/README.md

 ### Networking

+- [TCP servers in Rust](https://app.codecrafters.io/concepts/rust-tcp-server).
+This discusses the basics of TCP servers in Rust, using synchronous APIs from the standard library.
 - Tokio [tutorial](https://tokio.rs/tokio/tutorial).
 - The [Remote development with Rust on fly.io](https://fasterthanli.me/articles/remote-development-with-rust-on-fly-io) article by `fasterthanli.me` has a [good section in the middle](https://fasterthanli.me/articles/remote-development-with-rust-on-fly-io#a-naive-tcp-proxy-with-tokio) on building a TCP proxy.
 - [A TCP proxy in 30 lines of Rust](https://github.com/0xekez/tcp-proxy).